jackfmaxwell/jack-objectspawn_lib/README.md

 *"jack-objectspawner_lib:client:deleteAllPropsInArea"*

 **Params**:
-- dedicatedHost (boolean) (Specific variable for my bank script.
+- dedicatedHostNum (int) (Specific variable for my bank script.
 You will see its use in description.
 Ideally this function is not highly coupled, I will revisit this)
 - modelName (must be string version of name, not hashkey)
 - position (Can be vector3 or vector4)
 - completeFunc (Inline function that is called with entity as argument when event is complete)